-If you haven’t experienced traffic spikes before, you should check with your website host directly and make sure your site can handle that traffic.
+If you haven’t experienced traffic spikes before, you should check with your website host directly and make sure your site can handle the traffic.

-4. Optimize your site for mobile
+5. Optimize your site for mobile

 Make sure it’s easy to browse your products and make a purchase from your store on phones and tablets.

-5. Create better navigation
+6. Create better navigation

 - Add a filtering option to your search results page.

-- Add a sort by price option to your search results page.
+- Add a “sort by price” option to your search results page.

-6. Create Holiday-focused category pages
+7. Create holiday-focused category pages